Azure/azure-storage-av-automation/README.md

 * If the blob is clean, it’s moved to the clean-files container
 * If it contains malware it’s moved to the quarantine container

-The Azure function and the VM are connected through a virtual network and communicate using HTTP requests.
+The Azure function and the VM are connected through a virtual network and communicate using HTTPS requests.

 The system:
 * Supports parallel blob scanning